This post will show you what to wear on a boat, with tips and outfit ideas for women.

 While we love to dress up, a boat ride should be relaxing (and fun!).
 You don’t want to get so caught up in the details of your outfit that you lose focus of the activity at hand.
 That’s why a relaxed, effortless outfit that doesn’t require a lot of thought is often best for boat rides.

-A breezy cover-up dress like this blue and white striped dress with a ruffled hem is easy to put on and off over your swimsuit as you move around the boat.
+A breezy cover-up dress like this blue and white striped dress is easy to put on and off over your swimsuit.
 Its lightweight woven material will help you beat the heat, too.

 Bring along a large straw tote bag to carry your boat day essentials, and try a simple white bucket hat for an on-trend way to keep the sun off of your face.

-You can either go for a classic feel by opting for a neutral or striped set or go bold with a bright color like this turquoise poplin set.
-Not only is it trendy, but it’s perfect for relaxing thanks to the oversized fit of the shirt and the pull-on design of the shorts which feature a comfy elasticized waist and breathable fabric.
+You can choose a classic feel with a neutral or striped set or go bold with a bright color like this turquoise poplin set.
+Not only is it trendy, but it’s perfect for relaxing thanks to the oversized fit of the shirt and the pull-on design of the shorts.
+This features a comfy elasticized waist and breathable fabric.

-This floral print bikini incorporates a similar shade of turquoise in its retro-inspired print and is going to pop underneath the button-down shirt.
+This floral print bikini incorporates a similar shade of turquoise in its retro-inspired print and will pop underneath the button-down shirt.
 Keep the retro vibe going with a pair of aviator sunglasses with tinted lenses and layered necklaces like this beaded pearl set.

-Complete the look with a pair of jelly footbed sandals which are both stylish and functional for a day at sea.
+Complete the look with a pair of jelly-footbed sandals that are stylish and functional for a day at sea.

-I love dressing on-theme depending on where I’m headed, and it doesn’t get more nautical than navy and white stripes.
-This Johnny-collar button-up striped sweatshirt looks like it was made for sailing, and its lightweight material is ideal for a summer evening spent on the water.
+I love dressing on theme depending on where I’m headed, and it doesn’t get more nautical than navy and white stripes.
+This Johnny-collar button-up striped sweatshirt looks like it was made for sailing.
+Its lightweight material is ideal for a summer evening spent on the water.
 Pair it with some matching navy-colored chino shorts and white low-top sneakers for a sporty vibe.